 And yes, I'm thrilled beyond measure to have this gem

 for my boat.
-As installation progresses I'll have the details on how
+As installation progresses I will have the details on how

 to turn a tractor engine into a motor for a boat, without running

 salt water through her innards too.
-It's genius, and best of all:
+It is genius, and best of all: